NicholasBly/OpenWebUI-Automation/README.md

 # Docker WebUI Automation Tool

-A lightweight C++ automation tool designed to streamline the process of launching and managing Docker, Ollama, and Open WebUI, along with managing limit-nvpstate for my personal machine.
+A lightweight C++ automation tool designed to streamline the process of launching and managing Docker, Ollama, and Open WebUI.
 The tool will monitor the docker process and clean up after it has been closed.

 ## Features